nakov/Practical-Cryptography-for-Developers-Book/encryption-symmetric-and-asymmetric.md

 pubKey: 02c324648931b89e3e8a0fc42c96e8e3be2e42812986573a40d46563bceaf75110
 ```

+Note that the pubKey value written here is a *compressed* pubkey, which is hex-encoded as 33 bytes (264 total bits).
+The actual pubkey varies depending on the algorithm being used, but the **secp256k1** curve generates a *point on a curve* which is actually the combination of a 256-bit X value and a 256-bit Y value.
+Using certain mathematical techniques, it is possible to calculate this full point using just one of these values and one extra bit.
+In this encoding, the extra bit is written using an extra byte.
+This will be covered in further detail in a later chapter.

 ### Private Keys

 Message **encryption** and **signing** is done by a **private key**.
 The private keys are always kept **secret** by their owner, just like passwords.
 In the server infrastructure, private key usually stay in an encrypted and protected **keystore**.
 In the blockchain systems the private keys usually stay in specific software or hardware apps or devices called "**crypto wallets**", which store securely a set of private keys.